Yasmani Grandal Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.
+- The Rangers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers' 3.78 team ERA ranks fifth among all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.83).

-- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).
+- Rangers pitchers combine to surrender 75 home runs (one per game), the sixth-fewest in baseball.

-- Eovaldi (9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched) goes for his 10th victory when he gets the start for the Rangers, his 15th of the season.

-- In his most recent outing on Friday against the Los Angeles Angels, the right-hander went seven innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.